Iván Morales (footballer)

-Iván Andrés Morales Bravo (born 29 July 1999) is a Chilean professional footballer who plays as a forward who plays for Argentine Primera División side Sarmiento.
+Iván Andrés Morales Bravo (born 29 July 1999) is a Chilean professional footballer who plays as a forward who plays for Argentine Primera División side Independiente, on loan from Argentinos Juniors.

 Club career

-In 2024, he moved to Argentina and signed with Primera División side Sarmiento from Cruz Azul on a two-year deal.
+In 2024, Morales moved to Argentina and signed with Primera División side Sarmiento from Cruz Azul on a two-year deal.

+On 10 February 2026, Morales signed a two-year contract with Argentinos Juniors.
+On 8 September of the same year, he joined Independiente on a loan until June 2027 with an option to extend until December.

 International career

 He made his debut for the Chile national football team on 22 March 2019 in a friendly against Mexico, as a starter.